abhi6174/parrot_horoscope/README.md

 single participant

 ### Team Members
-- Team Lead: [Abhishek S] - [Nss college of Engineering palakkad]
+- Team Lead: Abhishek S - Nss college of Engineering palakkad

 ### Project Description
-It basically does check in to your future and give output.
+It basically does check in to your future and give the card that represent your future.

 ### The Problem (that doesn't exist)
 Many people uses the traditional parrot based astrology.